 Welcome to the Science and Math Education Center

 The Science and Math Education Center (SMEC) is all about well... education in the sciences and mathematics!
 We operate a STEM - science, technology, engineering, and math educational library and planetarium.
-Our library has books but also activity and project kits and ideas!
-The staff in SMEC has been busy with obtaining and cataloging these new resource acquisitions this past year.
-We help students and area teachers to find their needed resources and take your collection development suggestions too.
-We have worked with our SMEC Advisory Committee members on several workshops and conferences - from Girl Scout STEM leadership to professional university educators who work with preservice teaching students.
-Our planetarium has gotten an update in both equipment and show programming.
-For more see the news break and visit our planetarium webpage.
+Our library has books, but also activity and project kits and ideas!
+The staff in SMEC keeps busy obtaining, classifying, and cataloging new resource acquisitions and discarding dated materials.
+We help students and area teachers to research and find needed resources for background and lesson plans.
+We listen to your collection development suggestions - so put in a request.
+We listen to and work with our SMEC Advisory Committee members to conduct educational outreach from Sí Se Puede to presenting at individual schools such as Sacred Heart School.
+Our planetarium has a regular schedule of planetarium presentations every other Saturday and nearly every Thursday.
+We also take requests.
+For more visit our planetarium webpage.

 We have a dedicated crew of SMEC volunteers and if you would like to spend time with us, just drop by and find out more!
-This past year, our volunteers have been equally divided between the library and planetarium.
-In the library, they do everything from re-shelving books to working on creating an invertebrate fossil set for check-out to students and teachers.
-We are currently working on an archeological set for check-out as well with early people's trash - from pottery shards to spent projectile points - and more modern, 19th/20th century, "trash" including broken dishes and door knobs.
-SMEC volunteers have helped with collecting from a significant fossil site, follow-up with labeling and photographing this newest vertebrate fossil collection, which is being placed in a museum repository for all to study.
-In the planetarium, volunteers have been creating scripts and shows for live planetarium presentations.
+Our volunteers help in the library and planetarium.
+Volunteers re-shelve books and help to create resource cards and design new kits.
+With volunteer help, we have made Kansas invertebrate fossil, natural resources, and rock cycle sets.
+We have an archeological set for check-out as well with early people's trash - from pottery shards to spent projectile points - and more modern, 19th/20th century, "trash" including broken dishes and door knobs.
+SMEC volunteers have helped with collecting from a significant fossil site, follow-up with labeling and photographing this newest vertebrate fossil collection.
+In particular, these Pennsylvanian age bones of amphibians and reptiles were donated by Naomi Peterson to the Johnston Geology Museum for all to study; someday, a museum director may even create a display of these important fossils.
+In the planetarium, volunteers have been created scripts and shows for live planetarium presentations.
 Read on to learn more of what we do and who we are...

 SMEC is supported financially with funding from donations as well as the Departments of Biology, Mathematics, and Physical Sciences as well as the The Teachers College.
 Our resource center is open to the ESU community as well as the greater Emporia and surrounding communities* for your use.
 While we are not funded by the main library, our 10,000 available items complement the University Libraries & Archives collection.
 This win-win situation means our resources can be searched in the Center and by using the Kellogg on-line catalog.